 8. Don’t Revisit the Same Location

-If you already took a date there, don’t do a repeat, chances are high you could potentially run into your former date.
+If you already took a date to a particular coffee shop, don’t do a repeat anytime soon.
+The chances are high you could potentially run into your former date, especially if they loved the spot.
 This would be awkward to say the least.
 There are a lot of different coffee shop locations and options out there, so mix it up if you are a bit of a serial coffee shop dater.

 9. It’s Coffee, Not Filet Mignon